Alternatives

 A co-op game where the humans try to survive a crisis — but some players are secretly Cylons sabotaging the mission.
 The tension builds over hours as trust erodes.

-Like Mafia because: Hidden traitors in a cooperative setting.
+Like Werewolf because: Hidden traitors in a cooperative setting.
 Different because: Full board game with resource management, combat, and strategy layered on top.

 Video Games